bevchou/bevchou.github.io/_posts/2018-10-28-packet-sniffing-a-google-home.md

 This pattern went on in an endless cycle until I closed Chrome.
 We've seen the acknowledgement (ACK) flag before since it is an important part of TCP, but the push (PSH) flag was new.
 Essentially, the PSH flag tells the sender that the TCP data should be sent right away and it tells the receiving host to immediately push the data to the application.
 Without the PSH flag, the packet may sit in a buffer and cause a delay.

-The first packet is simply an acknowledgement that my laptop got the previous packet that was send from the Google Home.
+The first packet is simply an acknowledgement that my laptop got the previous packet that was sent from the Google Home.
 It didn't have any payload attached.
 The second and third ones have payloads.
 I tried to see what data was being transmitted, but looking at the payloads didn't really tell me anything.
 My guess is that the packets are encrypted and broken into pieces.
 Wireshark indicates "TCP segment of a reassembled PDU" on many of the packets.

 Once, I closed Chrome the TCP packets stopped.
-My laptop send Google Home a TCP packet with a "FIN" flag to indicate it was the last packet it would send.
+My laptop sent Google Home a TCP packet with a "FIN" flag to indicate it was the last packet it would send.
 There's some errors about duplicate acknowledgement and out-of-order packets.
-But then my laptop sends a "RST" flag to reset the connection.
+Then my laptop sent a "RST" flag to reset the connection.
 From there the TCP packets end.

 Anyways, I'm not 100% sure what was being sent but based on the behavior it seems like Google is sending realtime data between Google Home and Chrome (when it's available).
 Is the microphone on the Google Home listening?
 Maybe it's waiting for us to [play content from Chrome to Google Home](https://support.google.com/googlehome/answer/7194413?hl=en)?
 Maybe Chrome is sending data to predict what I'll ask Google Home?
 Is it doing a software update?
 Who knows.
 They seem pretty vague about it, but rest assured they're making their services "better" - whatever that means.